yashlakra/InventoryManagementSystem/README.md

 ## Data Storage

-Product data is automatically saved to `products.txt` in CSV format.
+Product data is automatically saved to `Inventory.txt` in CSV format.
 The file is loaded on startup and saved on exit.

 ## Example